TriviumGames/stage-manager/doc/running.md

 * `--config_dir=«dir with config files»` - Required.
 A folder full of json [scripts and settings](scripts.md) to run
 * `--mock-pivid` - Optional, for testing.
 Instead of communicating with a pivid server, uses a mockup, that reports all media durations as 5s, and just prints pivid updates to stdout.

-Note that upon startup, Stage Manager reads the script file, and then caches media metadata from Pivid, which has the following implications
+Note that upon startup, Stage Manager reads the config and script files, and then caches media metadata from Pivid, which has the following implications
 * Pivid must be running before Stage Manager is started.
 However, it is okay to exit and re-start Pivid once Stage Manager is running
 * If the script file is changed, Stage Manager must be restarted for those changes to take effect.
 * If the lenghts of the media files have changed, Stage Manager must be restarted to recognize those changes.